Skip to Content

 For the most part, you can use Tijuana tap water as you would normally.
 The only thing to avoid is drinking it.
 A few common questions and answers include:

-• Is it safe to brush my teeth with tap water in Tijuana?- Yes, just try not to swallow too much water to be safe.
+• Is it safe to brush my teeth with tap water in Tijuana?- Yes, just try not to swallow too much water.

 • Can I make tea and coffee with tap water in Tijuana?- Yes, as you boil the water first.